 The CR/WID/exception templates do not include the “application enablement” impact, and so far only impacts in Core and ME are used.
 For WID templates, this is sometimes covered in “Other” tab.

-SA6 would like to equest SA .
+SA6 would like to kindly request SA include the “application enablement” definition (which is used in the SA6 ToR to define the SA6 functionality), in TS 21.905, as well as to include application enablement as part of the 3GPP system.
+SA6 would like to also ask the SA guidance on whether possible actions are needed related to the CR/WID/exception templates update (gap B).

 2. Actions: